HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 ### 1.11.0
 * Dynamic Shapes will be enabled by default in future releases.
 It is currently enabled in training script as a temporary solution.
 ### 1.10.0
-* Enabled PyTorch autocast on Gaudi
+* Enabled PyTorch autocast on Gaudi.
 * Tensorboard/Wandb logger issue in training step resolved (disabled by default) along with new command options introduced for logger.
 * Upgraded PTL version from 1.9.4 to 2.0.0, and modified the script accordingly.
 ### 1.9.0